aravinda-1402/Diabetes-Prediction-using-Machine-Learning/README.md

 8. Age (years)
 9. Class variable (0 or 1)

-#### The reformatted data set csv used in the project can be found <a href="https://github.com/DevSurya/Pima-Diabetes-Prediction/tree/master/data/Adam-DAngelo">here</a>

-## ..
-ML Algorithim
+## Algorithim
-Entire prdeicition model is written with Python3 and Jupyter Notebook. used python lib : pandas, numpy , matplot-lib , scikit.
+Entire prdeicition model is written with Python3 and Jupyter Notebook. used python lib : pandas, numpy , matplot-lib , scikit , seaborn , tensorflow

-#### Entire notebook source in [pdf here](https://github.com/DevSurya/Pima-Diabetes-Prediction/blob/master/Resources/Pima_Indian_Diabetes_Prediction.pdf)